Skip to contents

 Examples

-## Simulate a tree
+## Simulate a tree with tip conditions

 set.seed(1289)

-ntips <- 20
+ntips <- 10

 tree <- ape::rphylo(ntips, 0.1, 0)

-## Simulate data with replicates
+## Simulate data with 1 to 3 samples per species

-reps <- sample(1:5, ntips, replace = TRUE)
+reps <- sample(1:3, ntips, replace = TRUE)

 rep_ids <- make.unique(rep(tree$tip.label, times = reps), sep = "_")